eddatasci/unrollment_proj/paper/symposium.md

 education decisionmaking.
-In this project team members use an open source platform to provide transparency around how predictive algorithms in higher education are estimated and how decisions made on the basis of these algorithms might affect currently underserved students in higher education.
-Predicitve algorithms are any predefined computational procedure that provides a likely outcome for a given individual based on the individual's characteristics.
+In this project team members use an open source platform to provide transparency around how predictive algorithms in higher education are estimated and how decisions made on the basis of these algorithms might be biased against currently underserved students in higher education.
+Predictive algorithms are any predefined computational procedure that provides a likely outcome for a given individual based on the individual's characteristics.
 For instance, using coefficients from a regression to predict the likely earnings for an individual based on their level